Indie Train Jam On the Way to GDC 2018

 Indie Train Jam is a 52 hour (2 and a half day) excursion on a train that departs from Chicago and ends in San Francisco.
 During this time, you have the ability create a small game before reaching the Game Developer’s Conference in San Francisco, California where it can be demo’d.

 Challenging myself, I decided to hop onto a team that was working in a 2D medium as I wanted to stretch my legs as a game designer and artist.
 I paired up with four other people: two developers, a composer, and another artist/designer.
-The pitch for the game came from the other artist on our team, and he had the idea of creating a space voyager where you play as an alien exploring space in an attempt to find earth.
+Our assignment was to create under the theme ‘odyssey’ and the pitch for the game came from the other artist on our team.
+He had the idea of creating a space voyager where you play as an alien exploring space in an attempt to find earth.
 I was tasked completing all of the 2D assets for the game, as well as helping out with the structure of the game design.

 Being a 3D Modeler, I realized quickly it was very difficult thinking about how these objects should be shaped to represent a 3D shape while also existing as simplistic and colorful structures.
 I started out with an iconosphere in blender and warped it to the general shape I wanted.
 I took screenshots of it from different locations, and then took the general shape and the details I wanted from it to create these small structures.